 Indelibly Stamped, Supertramp’s second album in 1971, was a major change for the band to the rock sound.
 This was followed by the group’s multi-platinum albums, Crime of the Century in 1974 and Breakfast in America in 1979.

-Rare film soundtrack
+Rare film soundtrack in 1971

 Along with Arc, Crucible, and other bands, Aubade/I Am Not Like Other Birds of Prey was featured as part of a rare soundtrack for a 1971 UK docufilm called Extremes.
 The film was directed by 19-year-old Tony Klinger and 21-year-old Mike Lytton and displayed the adventures and pursuits of young people of that era (it can be rediscovered in a 2017 DVD release).

-First two albums are commercial flops
+Supertramp’s first two albums are commercial flops

 Despite this creativity and critical success, the album Supertramp was a commercial flop.
 Its follow-up album Indelibly Stamped in 1971 and new rock sound was also a commercial flop.